the-road-to-learn-react/the-road-to-learn-react/manuscript/chapter5.md

 # leanpub-end-insert
 ~~~~~~~~

-It takes one property out of the object, but keeps the remaining object.
-It works with multiple properties as well.
-You might have already read about it in the [destructuring assignment](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Destructuring_assignment).
+It takes one property out of the object, but keeps the remaining object, which also works with multiple properties.
+More can be read about it in Mozilla's [destructuring assignment](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Destructuring_assignment).

-Now you can use the HOC in your JSX.
-A use case in the application could be to show either the "More" button or the Loading component.
+Now you can use the HOC in JSX.
+Maybe you want to show either the "More" button or the Loading component.
 The Loading component is already encapsulated in the HOC, but an input component is missing.
-In the use case of showing a Button component or a Loading component, the Button is the input component of the HOC.
+For showing either a Button component or a Loading component, the Button is the input component of the HOC.
 The enhanced output component is a ButtonWithLoading component.

 {title="src/App.js",lang=javascript}
 ~~~~~~~~